EMMA: Generalizing Real-World Robot Manipulation via Generative Visual Transfer: Method

 \subsection{Framework Overview}

 We propose \textit{EMMA}, a VLA policy enhancement framework that integrates two core components: \textit{DreamTransfer} and \textit{AdaMix}.
-As illustrated in Figure~\ref{fig:emma-framework}, \textit{DreamTransfer} functions as a generative data engine for training VLA, capable of generating multi-view consistent, geometrically grounded robot manipulation videos from both real and simulated inputs.
-The framework supports fine-grained text-controlled editing of visual attributes such as foreground objects, background scenes, and lighting conditions, while preserving the underlying 3D geometry and action dynamics.
+As illustrated in Figure~\ref{fig:emma-framework}, \textit{DreamTransfer} functions as a generative data engine for training VLA, capable of generating multi-view consistent, geometrically plausible robot manipulation videos from both real and simulated inputs.
+The framework supports fine-grained text-guided editing of visual attributes such as foreground objects, background scenes, and lighting, while preserving the underlying 3D geometry and action dynamics.

 The pipeline begins with real or simulated demonstration videos, which are processed by \textit{DreamTransfer} that generates robot manipulation videos across multiple camera views.
-The model ensures spatial and temporal coherence by jointly modeling multi-view appearance and geometry, which also effectively bridging the visual gaps between simulation and reality.
+The model ensures spatial and temporal coherence by jointly modeling multi-view appearance and geometry, which also effectively bridges the visual gaps between simulation and the real world.
 The generated videos are subsequently filtered according to depth consistency, multi-view consistency, and text-video similarity metrics.
 To ensure training stability, we initialize the training process using only high-quality videos by setting the sampling probability of low-quality videos to zero.
 To further enhance policy generalization, we introduce \textit{AdaMix}, a hard-sample-aware training strategy that dynamically adjusts the sampling weights based on their trajectory performance metric.
 By adaptively emphasizing challenging cases, \textit{AdaMix} enhances policy generalization and improves performance on real-world environments.
 Our framework advances effective policy learning for embodied manipulation by combining high-fidelity video generation with the adaptive sample selection of \textit{AdaMix}.

 We first introduce the \textit{DreamTransfer} model in Section~\ref{sec:dreamtransfer}, followed by a presentation of the \textit{AdaMix} training strategy in Section~\ref{sec:adamix}.